jaslong/react-native-get-intent/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C files, open `example/ios/AndroidIntentExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-android-intent`.
+To edit the Objective-C files, open `example/ios/ReactNativeGetIntentExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-get-intent`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativeandroidintent` under `Android`.
+To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativegetintent` under `Android`.

 ### Commit message convention